Adrián Beltré: 2012

-Beltré was once again voted an to the All-Star Game starter, along with teammates Josh Hamilton and Mike Napoli.
+Beltré was once again voted on to the All-Star Game starter, along with teammates Josh Hamilton and Mike Napoli.
 It was Beltré's third consecutive All-Star Game and the third of his career.

 On August 22, against the Baltimore Orioles, Beltré hit three home runs in his first three at-bats, including two in the same inning.
 He joined Pablo Sandoval, Albert Pujols, George Brett, Reggie Jackson, and Babe Ruth as the only players to hit a three-homer game in both the regular season and the postseason.
 On August 24, he hit for the cycle for the second time in his career.
 Both of his cycles came at Rangers Ballpark.
 With his first coming as a member of the Mariners, it was the first time in MLB history that a player had hit for the cycle more than once at the same stadium.
 He joined Joe DiMaggio as the only players in big league history to have a three-homer game and a cycle in the same week.
 For his efforts, Beltré was named the AL Player of the Week for August 20–26.
 During the week, he hit .433 (13-for-30) with three doubles, one triple, five home runs, nine RBI, and seven runs scored.
 He had the highest slugging percentage (1.100) in the majors, the most total bases (33), was tied for first in hits and home runs, and tied for second in RBI.

 After the season, Beltré won more defensive accolades.
 He won his second consecutive Fielding Bible Award and fourth overall.
 He was won a Gold Glove Award and his second Platinum Glove Award.
 Wilson Sporting Goods honored him as one of their Defensive Players of the Year in the first year of that award.